College of Engineering and Technology

 Whether you are a new

-freshmen, a transfer student, or an industry professional looking to enhance
+freshman, a transfer student, or an industry professional looking to enhance

 your career opportunities, our degree program can serve every type of student.